Code-Institute-Submissions/GuidoSillaste-Battleships-AprResub/README.md

 ### Home Page

 The home page is the only page on the application.
 The terminal design was created and given to me by Code Institue.
+No Style was added since did know which library to look for.

 Few exsisting features:

-- You can choose your board
+- You can choose your battleship placements
-- Computer board is generated randomly
+- Computer ships are generated randomly
 - ships are hidden
 - can only play against computer
 - Accepts user input